 Garmin Venu Sq 2

-The Garmin Venu Sq 2 serves as an excellent alternative to Fitbit smartwatches.
-It offers a bright display, long battery life, and a comprehensive suite of fitness features without the need for a subscription.
+The Garmin Venu Sq 2 serves as an excellent alternative to Fitbit devices, offering a bright display and extensive fitness features.

 - Size: 40mm